 Here are the most frequently asked questions about fireproofing a gun safe that you might find interesting for your project:

 Where do you store fireproof safe?

 Will paper money burn in a fireproof safe?

 If you have firearms and family members, especially kids, getting a gun safe becomes imminent.
 You must keep the firearm(s) safe and away from third hands or burglars who might have a reach to it.
 Knowing how to build a fireproof gun safe can help you give your existing safe an extra layer of protection or choose the right safe as well.

-Protecting the safe from burglars and fire simultaneously can be a hard job because fireproof gun safes come with thinner metal exteriors.
-You can get a fireproof gun safe, and increase the anti-burglary protection with extra protection by following the tips mentioned above.
+Protecting the safe from burglars and fire simultaneously can be a challenging job because fireproof gun safes come with thinner metal exteriors.
+You can get a fireproof gun safe and increase the anti-burglary protection with extra protection by following the tips mentioned above.